ynnk-research/-NeuroFlow/README.md

 ## License
  * The source code in this repository is licensed under the [Apache License 2.0](LICENSE).
- * The documentation, LaTeX source files, and PDF papers are licensed under the[Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE-CC-BY.txt).
+ * The documentation, LaTeX source files, and PDF papers are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](LICENSE-CC-BY.txt).